xcafebabe/rawer/README.md

 # Rawer Builder

-If you want to use a nice static html/css/js theme, sometimes source code doesn't have scripts to optimize released versions.
+If you want to use a nice static html/css/js theme like [HTML5UP Strata](https://html5up.net/strata) and apply some optimization techniques to release a version, sometimes source code doesn't provide a way to do that.
 Rawer is just another attempt of a builder boilerplate to help you save some time releasing your work.

 ## Getting Started